rougier/from-python-to-numpy/07-beyond-numpy.rst

 You've almost reached the end of the book and, hopefully, you've learned that Numpy is a very versatile and powerful library.
-However in the meantime, you've to remember that Python is also quite a powerful tool.
+However in the meantime, you've to remember that Python is also quite a powerful language.
 In fact, in some few specific cases, it might be more powerful than Numpy.
 Let's consider for example an interesting exercise that has been proposed by Tucker Balch in his `Coursera's Computational Investing
 <https://www.coursera.org/learn/computational-investing>`_ course.
 The exercise
 is written as:

-Write the most succinct code possible to compute all "legal" allocations to 4 stocks such that:

-* The allocations are in 1.0 chunks, and the allocations sum to 10.0
+  *Write the most succinct code possible to compute all "legal" allocations to 4 stocks such that the allocations are in 1.0 chunks, and the allocations sum to 10.0.*
-* Only "pure" NumPy is allowed (no external libraries)
-* Can you do it without a "for"?"

 `Yaser Martinez <http://yasermartinez.com/blog/index.html>`_ collected the different answers from the community and the proposed solutions yield